 The coronavirus pandemic has profoundly changed the way we live our lives.
 While it may have been the case that increasingly more employees were being allowed to work remotely, nobody expected the shift to occur as abruptly as it did.

-As cybercriminals sought to capitalize on the crisis, businesses were scrambling to strengthen their security posture and adapt to the new paradigm.
-Now that most companies have become accustom to the new norm, it would be a good time to reflect on some of things that we can (or have already) learned about securing our systems and data in a remote working environment.
+As cyber criminals sought to capitalize on the crisis, businesses were scrambling to strengthen their security posture and adapt to the new paradigm.
+Now that most companies have become accustomed to the new norm, it would be a good time to reflect on some of the things that we can (or have already) learned about securing our systems and data in a remote working environment.